What is the deal with these places? Are there any bargains? Alas, not usually.

 Dollar Store, Dollar General, Family Dollar, Dollar Tree.
 What is up with these places?
 They are springing up everywhere like white-trash daisies after a rainstorm in the trailer park.
 And they usually are in the worst parts of town, or in very poor villages.

 And people go in there and come out with armloads of cheaply made Chinese crap.
 Are there bargains galore there?
-Sort of, but not really.
+It depends on the store and what you are buying.

 I related the story before of when we bought our winter home, we needed a spaghetti spoon for the kitchen.
 We were about to go into the Bed, Bath, and Beyond to get one, when I saw a Family Dollar or whatever next door.
 "Hey!"
 I said, "They probably have one in there, and for a dollar!"